-As of December 31, 2022, the Company's inventory balance was \$2,410,944 thousand, accounting for 65% of the combined total assets.
+As of December 31, 2023, the Company's inventory balance was \$1,524,493 thousand, accounting for 49% of the combined total assets.
 For the related accounting policies, please refer to Note 4 (e) to the parent company only financial statements.
-Since the amount of the inventory is significant and the assessment of net realizable value involves significant management judgements, thus, we considered the inventory valuation as a key audit matter.
+Since the amount of the inventory is significant and the assessment of net realizable value involves significant management judgments, we considered the inventory valuation as a key audit matter.

-Our main audit procedures performed in respect of the above-mentioned key audit matter are as follows:
+Our main audit procedures performed with respect to the above-mentioned key audit matter are as follows:

 - 1. Based on our understanding of the industry and nature of the products of the Company, we verified the appropriateness of the method of inventory aging management, and we also selected samples of and tested the appropriateness of the aging classification. - 2.
-We performed recalculations and determined that the assessment of the net realizable value was reasonable, and we verified that the inventories were measured at the lower of cost and net realizable value based on the most recent raw material quotes or sales data, and we also assessed the reasonableness of the assessment of changes in the provision for inventory write-downs. - 3.
-We obtained and verified the details of inventory valuation and obsolescence losses and aging data, and analyzed the reasons for the differences in the provision for loss in 2022 compared to 2021, to assessed that the provision for inventory valuation and obsolescence losses was appropriate.
+We performed recalculations and determined that the assessment of the net realizable value was reasonable, and we verified that the inventories were measured at the lower of cost and net realizable value based on the most recent raw material quotes or sales data.
+We also assessed the reasonableness of the assessment of changes in the provision for inventory write-downs. - 3.
+We obtained and verified the details of inventory valuation and obsolescence losses and aging data, and we analyzed the reasons for the differences in the provision for loss in 2023 compared to 2022.
+We also assessed that the provision for inventory valuation and obsolescence losses was appropriate.